 Galen Decker, Domestic & Distribution Specialist

-Halina Decker, "Assistant Toasty Secrefairy", Laundry Assistant & Distribution Specialist, Rice Sock Supplier
+Halina Decker, "Assistant Toasty Secrefairy", Distribution Specialist, Rice Sock Supplier

 Beardsley (aka Baby Catzes) Decker, Morale Officer**

 Luci Decker, Morale Officer-in-Training**

-**(please let me know if you are allergic to cats or dogs and I will try to avoid the morale officers before coming to work)
+**(please know I always try to avoid the morale officers before coming to work to minimize hair contact))

 Gigi J. Decker, NCTMB, BA is the owner and founder of A Sensitive Touch since 1999.
 She has been performing Professional Massage Therapy since 1986, and is trained in a variety of techniques including Connective Tissue Massage, Visceral Manipulation, Neural Manipulation, CranioSacral Therapy, KinesioTaping, Oncology Massage, Esalen, Swedish, Deep Tissue techniques, Pre-Natal massage, and techniques specifically for headaches, neckaches, and backaches.
 She combines these techniques with her background as a student athletic trainer, a physical therapy aide, and her BA in Holistic Health Studies in order to create a truly unique massage experience that focuses on the body's fascia.
 Gigi has been an instructor for two different massage therapy schools in the Twin Cities.
 She is Board Certified in Therapeutic Massage and Bodywork, and is an Active, Professional Member of the American Massage Therapy Association.
 For a curriculum vitae (including CEU hours), click here.